Find Answers from Experienced Criminal Defense Attorneys

 Delaware provides a domestic violence diversion program for first-time offenders.
 The program offers treatment and therapy as an alternative to other more conventional criminal penalties.
 Offenders who successfully complete the program have an opportunity to expunge the charge from their record.

-What is “probation before judgement” (PBJ) or “deferred adjudication?”
+What is “probation before judgement” (PBJ) or “deferred adjudication” in Delaware?

-Probation before judgment is a mechanism where a defendant can plead guilty to a charge but have their case dismissed, subject to certain conditions.
-The state must offer the option of PBJ to the defendant, who cannot have a conviction on their record for the last 5 years.
+In Delaware, probation before judgment is when a first time offender can plead guilty to a charge but have their case dismissed, subject to certain conditions.
+The state must offer the option of probation before judgement to the defendant, who cannot have a conviction on their record for the last 5 years.
 The conditions put forth are negotiable and depend on the charge.

 Do I need to register as a sex offender in Delaware?